ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 1. Add another `ability` to the fire staff `weapon` as a child by dragging it in from the Gameplay Objects section of **CORE Content**.

 2. Change the name of the ability to "FireFly".

+3. Create a new script, and call it "FlyAbilityServer"--this is where all the code for causing the ability to happen will go.

+4. Drag this new script into the Fire Staff, on top of the FireFly ability, so that it becomes a child of that ability.

+5. Open the script and let's get typing!

+     1. wordswordswords

 ### Right Click to Aim